EV-OD/License-test/content/blog/top-10-tips.md

 Traffic signs are a significant portion of the exam.
 Use our [interactive traffic sign tutorials](/traffic-signs) to learn them visually and by meaning.
 Don't just memorize; understand their purpose.

 ### 4. Take Regular Practice Tests
 Consistent practice is key.
-Utilize platforms like ours that offer [practice questions](/practice) and [mock exams](/mock-exam).
+Utilize platforms like ours that offer [practice questions](/practice) and [Real Exam Simulation](/real-exam).
 This helps you get used to the question format and time constraints.

 ### 5. Analyze Your Mistakes
 When you get a question wrong in a practice test, don't just move on.
 Understand why you made the mistake.
 This is crucial for learning and improvement.